 - 1/4 cup finely chopped fresh parsley

-- 1 cup fresh breadcrumbs (made from day-old white bread, crusts removed)
+- 1 cup fresh breadcrumbs (day-old white bread, crusts removed)

 - 2 tbsp unsalted butter